 1. Protect your credit report ASAP.

-• Place a credit freeze for free on your TransUnion Credit Report online, over the phone or through our app myTransUnion, available in the app store.
+• Place a credit freeze for free on your TransUnion Credit Report online or over the phone.

 • Or, place a free credit lock with TrueIdentity and receive the benefits of this protection solution.